ga-wdi-exercises/dc_directory_tree/readme.md

 -----

-The data has been visualized in the attached `index.html` file.
+The data has been visualized in the attached `index.html` file, viewable at https://ga-dc.github.io/dc_directory_tree.
 A matching directory tree is contained in the `dmv.zip` file.
 Open it and use your console to test your answers!